What You Leave Behind: Plot

-As the Federation and their allies prepare to embark on a final offensive in the Dominion War, Captain Sisko's mother Sarah, one of the Prophets, appears to him in a vision, telling him his journey's end "lies not before you, but behind you".
+As the Federation and their allies prepare to embark on a final offensive in the Dominion War, in a vision, one of the Prophets appears to Sisko as his mother Sarah, telling him his journey's end "lies not before you, but behind you".
 Soon the battle between the Dominion–Breen–Cardassian and Federation–Klingon–Romulan fleets begins.

 Kira, Garak, and Damar, hiding on Cardassia Prime, sabotage Cardassia's power grid, cutting off communication between the Dominion fleet and the command center.
-In retaliation, the Founder in command orders the Jem'Hadar to wipe out a Cardassian city.
+In retaliation, the Founder in command orders the Jem'Hadar to wipe out Lakarian City on Cardassia.
 Kira, Garak, and Damar are captured, but as the Jem'Hadar prepare to kill them, Cardassian soldiers turn on the Jem'Hadar.

 As Starfleet and their allies are suffering many losses, the Cardassian ships switch sides, turning the tide of the battle.
 When the Founder discovers this, she orders the eradication of the Cardassian race, and the Jem'Hadar begin leveling cities.
 The alliance fleet prepares to mount a final offensive.
-Kira and her team storm the command center, capturing the Founder; Damar is killed in the process.
+Kira and her team storm the command center, capturing the Founder; Damar and Weyoun are killed in the process.
 The Founder initially refuses to surrender, choosing instead to make the battle as costly as possible for the alliance.

 Odo beams to the command center and persuades the Founder to link with him, joining their liquid bodies.
 He cures her of the Changeling disease, and she orders the Dominion forces to surrender.
 Odo tells Kira that he has agreed to cure the other Founders but needs to join them permanently.
 The Founder agrees to stand trial for war crimes and signs an armistice to end the war.
 Back on DS9, the crew celebrates at Vic Fontaine's simulated 1960s lounge.